operator-framework/operator-marketplace/README.md

 $ oc create -f your-operator-source.yaml
 ```

-Once created, the Marketplace operator will use the `OperatorSource` to download your operator artifact from the app registry and display your operator offering in the Marketplace UI.
+Once created, the Marketplace operator will use the `OperatorSource` to download your operator bundle from the app registry and display your operator offering in the Marketplace UI.

 ## Running End to End (e2e) Tests